-Below are descriptions of my three major research projects.
+Below are descriptions of my three major research projects and links to publications.

 Creating Learning Networks for Improved Care